silverlogic/PicksApp/README.md

 * Show alerts with [Dodo](https://github.com/marketplacer/Dodo) or [SCLAlertView](https://github.com/vikmeup/SCLAlertView-Swift)
 * Keyboard management with [IQKeyboardManager](https://github.com/hackiftekhar/IQKeyboardManager)
 * Dynamic binding of values for real time updates without the need for using `Notification` or KVO
-* Unit tests for app logic used.
+* Unit tests for app logic used
-* MVVM (Model-View-View Model) Architecture for easy maintenance and scalability.
+* MVVM (Model-View-View Model) Architecture for easy maintenance, scalability, and testing

 ## Requirements ##

 * iOS 9.0+
 * Xcode 8.2+
-* Cocoapods 1.2.0
+* CocoaPods 1.2.0
 * Swift 3.0+

 ## Communication ##